forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

-## Considerations on Paths to Peace
+## Paths to Peace

-Consideration and searching for possible pathways to lasting peace.
+Considering and searching for possible pathways to lasting peace.

 ### Security for Ukraine
 * General [security considerations for Europe and the world](#security-in-europe-and-the-world) apply also to Ukraine as the largest country entirely within Europe.